adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Final thoughts on reuse

-Reuse and DRY are such important principles in software engineering but when it comes to CSS, it ironically makes maintainance harder.
-Avoid trying to reuse style rules and gain the benefits of easy to maintain CSS.
+Reuse and DRY are such important principles in software engineering but when it comes to CSS, striving to reuse too much ironically makes maintainance *harder*.
+However, there are times when reuse and abstraction makes sense which is discussed in later chapters.